hexian000/kcptun-libev/README.md

 	2. This option is not intended for [traffic shaping](https://en.wikipedia.org/wiki/Traffic_shaping).
 For Linux, check out [sqm-scripts](https://github.com/tohojo/sqm-scripts) for it.
 Read more about [CAKE](https://man7.org/linux/man-pages/man8/CAKE.8.html).
 - "kcp.resend": Disabled by default.
 - "kcp.nc": Enabled by default.
-- "kcp.mtu": IP header is included.
-1492 by default.
+- "kcp.mtu": Specifies the final IP packet size, including all overhead.

 Again, there is some kcptun-libev specific options: